That Pivotal Moment in Our Homeschool Adventure

 Lo and behold, my story does not end with my daughter.
 God knew that, over the years of homeschooling, we would travel over many peaks and valleys.
-I have had the opportunity to help one of my children further her interests in becoming a military pilot (a field in which I had no expertise).
+I have had the opportunity to help one of my children explore her interest in becoming a pilot (a field in which I had no expertise).
 I have had the opportunity to help another one of my children persevere in his reading and spelling even though he faces the insecurities of dyslexia.
-And in 2020, my family had the opportunity to move in with my mom for a time to help her as she healed from a fall.
+And in 2020, my family had the opportunity to move in with my mom for three months to help her as she healed from a fall.
 Through each season, I remain content, knowing that our hearts continue to grow as we walk this journey together.

 Homeschooling is intertwining love with education, learning with everyday life.